aogburn/yass/README.md

 wget https://raw.githubusercontent.com/aogburn/yass/main/yass.sh
 chmod 755 yass.sh
 ```
 * Install the atool package to provide the aunpack command used to easily uncompress various file types.
-And also install other compression libraries:
+And also install other compression libraries and docker to be able to run krashpad:
 ```
-yum install atool unzip gzip bzip2 tar p7zip ncompress
+yum install atool unzip gzip bzip2 tar p7zip ncompress docker
 ```
 * Create a $HOME/.yass/config file like the example.config and specify variables below to indicate the locations of these tools:
 ```
 GARBAGECAT=/path/to/garbagecat.jar
 YALA_SH=/path/to/yala.sh
 YATDA_SH=/path/to/yatda.sh
+MAT=/path/to/eclipse/mat/MemoryAnalyzer
 ```

 # updating